What are the pros and cons of a 4-day week?

-Disadvantages of a 4-Day Week
+Cons of a 4-Day Week

 Subjects Planned for 5-Day Week

 Some of our subjects are planned for a 5-day week.
 That left me with a decision to make.
-Do I condense the 5 days into a 4 day plan, or do I simply plan away and end up with a ‘Friday’ assignment occurring on a Monday.
+Do I condense the 5 days into a 4-day plan, or do I simply plan away and end up with a ‘Friday’ assignment occurring on a Monday.

 Seriously, this drives me batty!
 Day 1 is a Monday… not Tuesday, Wednesday, Thursday, or Friday.
 In addition, if there are 36 weeks planned, we won’t complete the curriculum by the end of the year.